zipluciano/zipluciano/README.md

-<h1 style="text-align: center">Hello 👋</h1>
+<h1>Hello 👋</h1>
 <h2>Here a few things about me 👇</h2>

 <h3>Overview</h3>
 <p>
 My name is Luciano, I'm from Florianópolis.
-I am a Civil Engineering student at the Federal University of Santa Catarina (UFSC) and I am passionate about technology.
+I'm a Civil Engineering student at the Federal University of Santa Catarina (UFSC) and passionate about technology.
 My dream has always been to work with IT, but some choices guided me to Engineering after high school, now I'm back on the path to becoming a Full Stack Web Developer.
 </p>